-The PeopleGoal Performance Improvement Policy describes the process of improvement performance reviews, what employees may expect from improvement performance reviews, and how improvement performance reviews are linked to employee discharge.
+The PeopleGoal Performance Improvement Policy describes the process of performance improvement reviews, what employees may expect from performance improvement reviews, and how performance improvement reviews are linked to employee discharge.
 Simply adjust the information in the brackets to suit your company’s needs.

 The Company creates a high-performance culture by supporting the achievement of our employees and managers.
 In order to support achievement, underperformance is addressed so that employees have a chance to improve their performance.

 Employees are responsible for ensuring that they understand and perform their roles at a high level, actively engaging with their managers to improve their performance, and focusing on improvement on a day-to-day basis.
 Managers are responsible for ensuring that the required performance standards are clearly communicated and understood by employees, addressing underperformance by staff, and maintaining a reasonable workload for staff.

 When a Department Manager sees fit to discuss an employees’ underperformance, the Department Manager must submit a request to the employee for a meeting.
 Requests must be presented to employees 5 working days before they are required to attend.
 The request must include the date, time, and place of the meeting, detail specific performance concerns, and detail any potential outcomes of the meeting.